 When it comes to sleeping, dogs are just like humans – they have their preferences.
 And those wants and needs for comfort aren’t static.
 Much like yours, they change over time.
 To find the ideal dog bed for your canine companion, you should consider breed, age, size, coat, and habits.
 These elements all play a role in the best shapes, structures, and materials for your pet to sleep soundly.
 Also, ask yourself if you need an outdoor dog bed that’s waterproof or a comfy indoor one.

 What You Need to Know About Dog Beds

-A quick search on Amazon shows you just how many dog bed designs there are.
+A quick search on the internet shows you just how many dog bed designs there are.
 These days, manufacturers make them as cute as your animal.
 They’re built like miniature sofas with bone pillows, chaise lounges, dresser drawers, and canopy beds.
 You can buy them in novelty designs: a slipper, a race car, a hot dog bun, a donut.
 Some, like tee-pees, are foldable or collapsible, while others you can blow up and deflate to take camping with your pet.

 But what’s most important is how the bed makes your dog feel.
 The materials – plush versus mesh, for instance – determine whether or not your pet will actually want to sleep there.
 So will the height and depth of the bed.
 In addition, take into account how your dog sleeps, both during the day and at night.
 A Lhasa Apso who lives in a warm climate may not want to snuggle into the mouth of a shark for a snooze, and an older Labrador Retriever with achy joints can’t climb the stairs of a bunk bed.
 Dogs who like to sprawl versus those who curl up in tight spots and tuck their noses in their tails also have specific preferences.